microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/index.rst

 This documentation is a reference for all of the defined WOPI operations.
 However, not all operations must be implemented.
 WOPI is modular and a WOPI server need only implement the operations required by the WOPI client(s) the server intends to integrate with.
 To learn more about the specific requirements for integrating with |wac| or
-|Office iOS|, see the sections below:
+|Office iOS Android|, see the sections below:

 * :ref:`officeonline:intro`
 * :ref:`native:intro`